danfuzz/samizdat/doc/language-guide/02-data.md

 ### Derived types

-A derived value is one that was constructed with an explicit type tag and optional data payload.
+A transparent derived value is one that was constructed with an explicit type tag and optional data payload.

-Derived values are introduced with an at-sign (`@`).
-This is followed by the required type tag and then the optional data payload.
-The type tag and payload (if present) must each be surrounded by parentheses (separately), with the following exceptions:
+Transparent derived values are introduced with an at-sign (`@`).
+This is followed by a required type name and then an optional data payload.
+The type name and payload (if present) must each be surrounded by parentheses (separately), with the following exceptions:

-* If the type tag is a literal string which abides by the syntax for identifiers in the language, then it may be represented directly, with no parentheses or quoting required.
+* If the type name is a literal string which abides by the syntax for identifiers in the language, then it may be represented directly, with no parentheses or quoting required.

-* If the type tag is a string form (`"..."`), then it may be represented without parentheses.
+* If the type name is a literal string form (`"..."`), then it may be represented without parentheses.

 * If the data payload is a map form (`{...}`), then it may be represented without parentheses.